 When applied properly, eyelash extensions will last the length of the natural growth cycle of your eyelashes.

-Everyone’s experience will differ based on day to day activities but over all touch-ups should only be required every 3 to 4 weeks.
+Everyone’s experience will differ based on day to day activities but regular fills should be required every 2 to 3 weeks.

 Yes, even though mascara is not really required since the eyelash extensions actually give the illusion of wearing mascara it can be worn.